End of Watch: 06/15/1979

 George was convicted of second degree murder and sentenced to life in prison.
 He committed suicide in 1981.
 Jimi was acquitted of all charges in 1981 and was eventually paroled in 1983 on his assault charges relating to his original incarceration.

-Sergeant Cross was survived by his wife, parents, and brother.
+Sergeant Cross is survived by his wife, parents, and brother.